 If your child has a summer birthday they can pick any day they wish to celebrate.
 On that day we will pretend it is their birthday.
-They will be leader that day and we will sing "Happy Birthday" to them.
+We will sing "Happy Birthday" to them.
 They may bring treats that day if they choose.
-I recommend not waiting until the end of the year though because in the past we have had multiple birthdays to celebrate on one day and then the student doesn't feel like they have received as much attention (more than one leader, several snacks, more than one "Happy Birthday" song, etc.)
+I recommend not waiting until the end of the year though because in the past we have had multiple birthdays to celebrate on one day and then the student doesn't feel like they have received as much attention (several snacks, more than one "Happy Birthday" song, etc.)

 Every morning I check to see what assignments I am missing.
 If your child is missing an assignment, I will work with them throughout the day.
 I do understand that every once in a while there just